konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CFappsToK8/3transform.md

 ```
 $ ./pushimages.sh
 ```
-3. Because we selected the `prod-externaldb` profile, deploy the database using the yamls given [here](https://github.com/konveyor/move2kube-demos/tree/main/samples/enterprise-app/database)
+3. Because the `prod-externaldb` profile was selected, deploy the database using the YAMLs located [here](https://github.com/konveyor/move2kube-demos/tree/main/samples/enterprise-app/database).
 ```
 $ cd ..
 $ curl https://move2kube.konveyor.io/scripts/download.sh | bash -s -- -d samples/enterprise-app/database -r move2kube-demos
 $ minikube start --memory 8192 --cpus 2 # do this only if you are deploying to Minikube
 $ kubectl apply -f database/
 ```
-4. Deploy the Kubernetes yamls that Move2Kube generated to our cluster
+4. Deploy the Kubernetes YAMLs that Move2Kube generated to the cluster
 ```
 $ kubectl apply -f deploy/yamls
 ```